louisedelaigue/SO289_cruise_processing/README.md

 ## Data Overview

 - **Source**: South Pacific GEOTRACES Cruise No. SO289, Valparaiso (Chile) – Noumea (New Caledonia), GEOTRACES GP21
 - **Contents**: Discrete samples were taken from the CTD (395 measurements) and the underway water system (32 measurements).
 A high-resolution (1 measurement every 30 seconds; 78034 measurements) time series of surface ocean pH cross-calibrated using UWS discrete samples is also available.
+Please be aware that high-resolution data is available only during favorable weather conditions.
 - **Time Period**:  18 February 2022 – 08 April 2022